Secondary Mathematics Teachers and IWB: Pedagogical and Practice Changes

 "Secondary Mathematics Teachers and IWB: Pedagogical and Practice Changes."

-Proceedings of the 39th Annual Meeting of the Research Council on Mathematics Learning, Stacy Reede (Ed.): 127-134 Charlotte, NC.
+Proceedings of the Research Council on Mathematics Learning Annual Meeting, Stacy L. Reeder (Ed.): 127-134 Charlotte, NC: Research Council on Mathematics Learning.